 Your doctor may advise you to take a different medication to treat your cholesterol.

 Similarly, you should not take Pravastatin if you are breastfeeding.
 Make sure your doctor is aware if you are breastfeeding; they can recommend alternative cholesterol medicines that may be more suitable.

-The active ingredient used in this medicine is pravastatin sodium.
+The main active ingredient within this medicine is: Pravastain sodium

 Medically reviewed by: Hussain Abdeh MPharm: 2211840

 This content has been written by our Superintendent Pharmacist Hussain Abdeh and has been medically reviewed by our Pharmacist Sonia Khan

 How it works - get your medicine in 3 simple steps

 - 1 Choose your treatment Select the treatment or medication you need and answer a few questions online regarding your condition.

 - 2 Online consultation Our Independent Prescribers will review your questions and assess your suitability for the medication.